spatialthoughts/qgis-tutorials/source/docs/3/processing_graphical_modeler.rst

 Procedure
 ---------

 1. In the QGIS Browser Panel, locate the directory where you saved your downloaded data.
 Expand the ``ne_10m_land.zip`` and select the ``ne_10m_land.shp`` layer.
 Drag the layer to the canvas.
 Next, locate the ``ASAM_shp.zip`` file.
-Expand it and select the ``ASAM 11 OCT 18.shp`` layer and drag it on to the canvas.
+Expand it and select the ``asam_data_download/ASAM_events.shp`` layer and drag it on to the canvas.

 .. image:: /static/3/processing_graphical_modeler/images/1.png
    :align: center

-2. The ``ASAM 11 OCT 18.shp`` layer does not have projection information associated with it, so you will be prompted to select a CRS in the :guilabel:`Coordinate Reference System Selector`.
+2. The ``ASAM_events.shp`` layer does not have projection information associated with it, so you will be prompted to select a CRS in the :guilabel:`Coordinate Reference System Selector`.
 Here, the points are in the Latitude and Longitude coordinates, so select the ``WGS 84`` CRS and click :guilabel:`OK`.

 .. image:: /static/3/processing_graphical_modeler/images/2.png
    :align: center